leejoneshane/docker-youphptube/README.md

 ```
 After that don't forget to change the environment variable __DOMAIN_PROTOCOL__ to __https__, and restart your container.

-Then, you should open browser conenect to <em>https://the_server_url</em> and setup your YouPHPTube Streamer Server.
-By the way, The YouPHPTube Encoder Server was installed in <em>https://the_server_url/encoder</em>, don't forget to setup the configurations too.

-Please use the following instructions to get mysql server's ip:
+If you want configure by yourself, please delete the file: /var/www/localhost/htdocs/videos/configurations.php, then browse the install web page: https://FQDN.your_site.com/install

+If you want to run YouPHPTube-Encoder with YouPHPTube, you should pull the YouPHPTube-Encoder docker image like below:
 ```
-docker exec mysql ip addr↵
+docker run --name encoder
+-e DOMAIN=Encoder.your_site.com
+-e DOMAIN_PROTOCOL=https
+-e ADMIN_EMAIL=your_account@gmail.com
+-e DB_HOST=mysql_server
+-e DB_USER=root
+-e DB_PASSWORD=your_db_passwd
+-e LANG=en
+-p 80:80
+-p 443:443
+-d leejoneshane/youphptube-encoder
 ```

+The YouPHPTube Encoder Server was installed in <em>https://Encoder.your_site.com</em>, don't forget to setup the configurations too.